-4. High-resolution records of the last interglacial: The last interglacial period (~130,000 to 110,000 years ago) was warmer than present due to differences in Earth's orbital configuration, and can provide clues about how the Earth will behave as human activities continue to force global warming.
-Critical questions concern the possibility of tipping points of abrupt change during interglacial climates, the evolution of greenhouse gases in warm climates, the possibility of ice sheet collapse, and changes in ocean circulation during warm climates.
-Existing ice core records of the last interglacial are almost all from low accumulation sites in Antarctica such as Vostok and Dome C. As a result, the detailed behavior of polar climate, greenhouse gases, ice sheet size, and other Earth system attributes recorded by ice cores are not well known for this period.
-Unfortunately, recent results from the North Greenland Eemian Ice Drilling (NEEM) ice core in Greenland indicate that the Eemian record there is compromised.
-The search for an undisturbed site is ongoing; likely targets are relatively high accumulation sites in Antarctica where last interglacial ice is likely to be preserved and possible new sites in Greenland.
+Recent results from the North Greenland Eemian Ice Drilling (NEEM) ice core in Greenland indicate that the Eemian record there is recoverable, but not in stratigraphic order.
+The search for more sites will continue; likely targets are relatively high accumulation sites in Antarctica where last interglacial ice is likely to be preserved, and possible new sites in Greenland.
 Drilling sites are likely to be at remote locations in Antarctica where accumulation is moderate, on the order of 10 cm/year.
-A recent European core at Talos Dome in Antarctica includes the last interglacial period.
+A recent European core at Talos Dome in Antarctica includes the last interglacial period as did the earlier EDML.
 U.S. community discussions have been considering South Pole and/or Hercules Dome as possible sites, and both seem to be very viable candidates scientifically.
 Model results from South Pole suggest that a core there could contain ice from the last interglacial.
 Some coastal domes, such as the Renland Ice Cap in Greenland, are also possibilities.
 For these studies as well as those in other categories, because particular depths are of interest to a number of investigators, the community needs the capability to do replicate coring at targeted depths.
-A conceptual design for replicate coring has been developed by IDDO, and is currently being implemented with the DISC drill, as discussed in the Long Range Drilling Technology Plan.
-The NEEM group led by Denmark has made preliminary successful attempts at deviating the NEEM borehole.
+This is particularly important for ice cores covering the last interglacial period and penultimate glacial termination since ice flow invariably will make these climatically important sections thin, creating sample limitation problems.
+The replicate coring capability now exists in the DISC drill system.

-5. Evidence from the ice sheet prior to 800,000 years BP: Each time ice cores have extended further back in time they have revealed new facets of climate dynamics.
+5. Evidence from the ice sheet prior to 800,000 vears B.P.: Each time ice cores have extended further back in time they have revealed new facets of climate dynamics.
 The record, from the European Project for Ice Coring in Antarctica (EPICA) core at Dome C, extends back to just over 800,000 years, and shows that different styles of glacial-interglacial cycles occur even under superficially similar external forcing.
 The Dome C site was selected to recover old, but not the oldest ice.
 Ice is generally thought to have been present continuously in parts of East Antarctica for at least 1.5 million years.
 Although basal processes may have removed or altered the very oldest ice in many places, it is likely that ice older than 800,000 years is preserved in East Antarctica.

-The primary reason to seek this older ice is to further understand one of the major puzzles of climate system history: the transition about 120,000-800,000 years ago from a world dominated by glacial-interglacial cycles lasting about 40,000 years to one with 100,000-year Numerous auestions about this cvcles. transition, and the earlier time period including the role of greenhouse gases; the relationship between ice sheet behavior and climate; the relationship between long-term, late-Cenozoic cooling and climate cyclicity; and the persistence of abrupt climate change - could be addressed with ice core records extending back ~ 1.5M years.
+The primary reason to seek this older ice is to further understand one of the major puzzles of climate system history: the transition about 1,200,000 - 800,000 years ago from a world dominated by glacial-interglacial cycles lasting about 40,000 years to one with 100,000-year cycles.
+Numerous questions about this transition, and the earlier time period including the role of greenhouse gases; the relationship between ice sheet behavior and climate; the relationship between long-term, late-Cenozoic cooling and climate cyclicity; and the persistence of abrupt climate change - could be addressed with ice core records extending back ~ 1.5M years.